Data Frames - Part 2

 The Correlation Coefficients

-We import the function triu_indices.
+Firstly, we must import the function triu_indices.
 It provides the indices of a matrix with specified size.
-The size we need is obtained from our correlation matrix, using len.
+The required size is obtained from our correlation matrix, using len.
 It is identical to the number of columns for which we calculated the \(CCs\).

 We also need to specify that we do not want the diagonal to be included.
-For this, there is an offset parameter ‘k’ which will collect the indices excluding the diagonal if it is set to 1.
-(To include the indices of the diagonal it would have to be 0).
+For this, there is an offset parameter ‘k’, which collects the indices excluding the diagonal, provided it is set to 1.
+(To include the indices of the diagonal, it would have to be set to 0).

 PYTHON